adrian-afl/adrian-afl/README.md

 **Don't be fooled by no activity from me!**

 This is because:
-- I use a different email for commits that github doesn't track
+- I use a different email for commits that GitHub doesn't track
 - Really important stuff is on my own Gitea, separate from GitHub

 I occasionally publish some cool stuff here.